 Pickups are an essential part of an electric guitar.
 In fact, when it comes to the way that the instrument sounds, they are the most crucial factor.
 If you’re unfamiliar with their function, pickups basically act like microphones for your guitar.
-Typically made of a magnetic material and wrapped in wire, a pickup converts your guitar’s string vibrations into an electrical signal, which is sent to your amplifier to ultimately produce sound.
+Typically made of a magnetic material and wrapped in wire, a pickup converts your guitar’s string vibrations into an electrical signal.
+This is then sent to your amplifier to ultimately produce sound.

 While that may sound simple enough, pickup brands experiment with different magnetic materials in order to achieve particular tones.
-Affecting things like their EQ, output and sustain, the magnet’s material isn’t the only variable.
-That’s because the amount of wire wrapped around the magnet can also make a difference too.
+Affecting things like a pickup’s EQ curve, output and sustain; the magnet’s material isn’t the only variable.
+That’s because the amount of wire wrapped around a pickup’s magnet can make a difference too.
 Terms such as ‘over-wound’ refer to this; a technique that usually results in more output but a duller top-end.

 The two main types of pickups you’ll come across are single-coils and humbuckers.
 Synonymous with Fender and Gibson guitars respectively, there’s quite a gulf between these pickups when it comes to the way that they sound and their physical design.

 Most single-coil pickups rely on six individual magnets (for each string), which are wrapped together.
 They are known for their bright and jangly tone; truly in their element with clean amps settings.